BetonQuest/BetonQuest/docs/Documentation/Scripting/Packages-&-Templates.md

 ### Package Version

 Each package has a `version` inside the `package` section that is used by the automatic migrator.
-When no version is set the newest version will be set on loading and legacy migrations (before BQ 3.0) will be applied.
+When no version is set the newest version will be set on loading.
 Any new `package` section will be added at the end of the file, so you probably want to move that to the file's top.

+!!! info Legacy Migrations
+    When updating from a version before versioning see [Migration to BQ 3.0](../Configuration/Version-Changes/Migration-2-3.md).

 ```YAML
 package: